MatSim91/Milestone-Project-2-Memory-Game/README.md

     -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmatsim91.github.io%2FMilestone-Project-1-One-Porcent%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) - I have validated CSS using Direct Input and by URL.
 OBS: There is 10 warning due to some -webkits added on CSS, they were imported from external libraries and are needed to add interactivity.

+    - [Web Formatter](https://webformatter.com/) - Was also used for checking for any errors in HTML and CSS.

+    - [JavaScript Validator](https://jshint.com) - Used for checking for JavaScript errors.

 ## Testing User Stories

 -   ### First Time Visitor Goals